Polycademy/WebserverConfiguration/README.md

 These configuration files are based off the H5BP project, however they have been enhanced to be a bit more opinionated for Polycademy's usage.

+The NGINX files are updated more often than Apache.

 TODO:

 1. How to redirect any mention of index.php to non index.php routes.
 Such as http://e.com/index.php/blah to http://e.com/blah.
 To force an external rewrite, we have to do a redirect.